Best Patio Covers for Heavy Snow: What Actually Works in the Okanagan

 This guide breaks down everything you need to know about choosing a patio cover that won’t leave you scrambling after the first big dump of the season.

-Understanding Snow Load Ratings
+Understanding Snow Load in the Okanagan

 The Weight Difference That Matters